Why Data without Context Lacks Integrity

 Data enrichment, likewise, adds depth and context to your existing corporate data.
 According to IDC, 86% of senior leaders in organizations they surveyed believe that the ability to integrate and derive value from external data will be a critical competency over the next three years.

-With data enrichment, enterprises can develop a more complete picture of their customers, competitors, and supply chains.
+With data enrichment, enterprises can better understand their customers, competitors, and supply chains.
 They add depth and nuance to the information they already have.
-Insurers who offer a mix of commercial, auto, and homeowners policies, for example, can better understand which of their customers are also business owners and therefore might represent new sales opportunities for commercial policies.
+For example, insurers who offer a mix of commercial, auto, and homeowners policies can better understand which of their customers are also business owners and might represent new sales opportunities for commercial policies.
 They can understand family relationships and identify life events that could impact automobile policies.
 When a teenager reaches the age at which they may begin learning to drive, the insurer can take that opportunity to reach out and engage with their customer.
 The additional context of family relationships, life events, and business ownership provides rich opportunities to upsell customers, increase loyalty, and win more share of wallet.